jamesamiller/macOS-Sierra-Setup/README.md

 ## MacTeX

+After the MacTeX install, we need to install extra fonts and set up access to my sty files.

+### Fonts

-After MacTeX is installed, I need to add the [MathTime Professional 2 fonts](http://www.pctex.com/mtpro2.html).
+I need to add the [MathTime Professional 2 fonts](http://www.pctex.com/mtpro2.html).
 General instructions can be found [here](http://cims.nyu.edu/~fennell/mtpro2/).
 For my set up, the fonts are installed as follows.

 Change directory